deeplearning4j/deeplearning4j/glossary.md

 Gradient Clipping is one way to solve the problem of exploding gradients.
 Exploding gradients arise in deep networks when gradients associating weights and the net's error become too large.
 Exploding gradients are frequently encountered in RNNs dealing with long-term dependencies.
 One way to clip gradients is to normalize them when the L2 norm of a parameter vector surpasses a given threshhold.

 ### <a name="graphicalmodels">Graphical Models</a>
-An undirected graphical model is another name for a [Bayesian net](https://en.wikipedia.org/wiki/Bayesian_network), which represents the probabilistic relationships between the variables represented by its nodes.
+A directed graphical model is another name for a [Bayesian net](https://en.wikipedia.org/wiki/Bayesian_network), which represents the probabilistic relationships between the variables represented by its nodes.

 ### <a name="graphicalmodels">Gated Recurrent Unit (GRU)</a>
 A GRU is a pared-down LSTM.
 GRUs rely on gating mechanisms to learn long-range dependencies while sidestepping the [vanishing gradient problem](#vanish).
 They include reset and update gates to decide when to update the GRUs memory at each time step.